 The Florence River Park has an a new wave that can serve as a savior for the Front Range in low flow years.
 Flows in the mid 200s or so are enough for a surf if your fins aren’t particularly fragile – the photo above is in that range.
 It surfs better higher though.
 Mid-300s were giving up surfs on a Badfish iSk8 and paddleboards.
 More water is better until 1,000 cfs or so, which is the prime flow, plus or minus 50 cfs or so.
 At those levels it forms a green face with a small, retentive pile on top and green shoulders that have enough power to give up great rides.
 Between 1,000 and 1,600, more of a pile starts to develop in the center of the wave, so it gets even more retentive but less glassy.
-The shoulders to the side of the foam ball still surf well even at higher flows.
+The shoulders to the side of the foam ball still surf well even at higher flows, but things get too high and blown out somewhere between 1,600 and 3,000.

 The current working title/name for the wave is .38 Special.